 4. Look for Discounts, Subsidies, and Charities

-There are number of programs that offer free and reduced cost electric wheelchairs to certain qualifying people, such as those with low income or i desperate need.
+There are a number of programs that offer free and reduced cost electric wheelchairs to certain qualifying people, such as those with low income or desperate need.
 The best place to start looking is to get in contact with your local disability organization, they should be able to point you in the right direction.

 However, if you don’t qualify for a discounted wheelchair, it might be worth considering purchasing a used model.
 Electric wheelchairs depreciate relatively fast, so a model from 2 years ago can be significantly cheaper than buying new.
-Have a look on Ebay, a local Facebook group, or again contact your local disability organization for some direction.
+Have a look on eBay, a local Facebook group, or again contact your local disability organization for some direction.

 5. Go Directly to the Manufacturer

-There are a lot of wheelchair resellers online, and unfortunately in our experience most of them charge outrageous prices with significant markup.
+There are a lot of wheelchair resellers online, and unfortunately in our experience, most of them charge outrageous prices with a significant markup.
 You can usually get a much better price by contacting the manufacturer directly yourself – with the added benefit of great, direct, customer service.
 Many manufacturers directly list their electric wheelchairs on Amazon, allowing you to easily explore product reviews, features, and to message the manufacturer with questions and your requirements.

 Electric Wheelchair Price Guide

-Finally, we provide a pricing table that shows our 10 top rated electric wheelchairs as explored more in depth in our article here.
-You will see that wheelchairs come in a wide variety of prices, and as we stated up front – the cost of one of these machines is always going to depend on your personal circumstances and needs.
+Finally, we provide a pricing table that shows our 10 top-rated electric wheelchairs as explored more in-depth in our article here.
+You will see that wheelchairs come in a wide variety of prices, and as we stated upfront – the cost of one of these machines is always going to depend on your personal circumstances and needs.